netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 Searches any provided lookup tables by IP to obtain member or customer organization names and overwrite the Organization determined previously.
 This allows entities which don't own their own ASs to be listed as the src or dst Organization.

-Note: These lookup tables are not stored in github, but an example is provided to show the layout.
+Note: These lookup tables are not stored in github, but an example is provided to show the layout and tables we have can be downloaded via a cron job.

 ### 60-scireg-tagging-fakegeoip.conf